 Imagination Soup‘s focus is making learning fun, active, and engaging for kids.
 It’s a place where parents and teachers can find great books as well as learning ideas, resources, and community.
-I love recommending books because it’s my belief that most kids just need the right book to get them hooked on reading!
 My goal is to make your life easier.
-It’s my delight to write it and I hope you enjoy reading it.
+Let me know how else I can help! [email protected]

 PBS Kids VIP Blogger 2012 – 2014